JeremySCook/JC-Pro-Macro-2/documentation/README.md

 If the JCPM2 has not been programmed yet, the reset procedure may not be needed, but this shouldn’t hurt.

+## --Update 2/3/2022 - EASY PROGRAMMING-- ###

+If newest code is loaded, thanks to discord user apoxa, includes a programming mode that you can go into by pressing the
+mode button, plus the lower-right keyswitch.
+In this mode the OLED screen will say "Upload Code!" and you can upload it
+from the Arduino IDE without worrying about physically resetting the board.

+## --End Update-- ##

 If all is well, you should see some blinking lights on the bottom of the JCPM2, a few seconds for reset, and then normal
 operation (with some extra lights).
 You’re now at square 1, which can be a very good thing if your subsequent modifications are incorrect.